 Researchers tested how successive changes in acoustic treatment affected noise levels in the classroom once they were upgraded according to recommendations for children with hearing loss5.
-They found that for every upgrade that improved acoustics for children with special hearing needs, both students and teachers became quieter and calmer.
+For every upgrade improving acoustics for children with special hearing needs, they found that both students and teachers became quieter and calmer.